vfremaux/moodle-block_dashboard/README.md

 Dashboard element block
 =======================

-the dashboard element bloc is of use with flexible Moodle page formats allowing free setup of the page layout using blocks.
+the dashboard element block is of use with flexible Moodle page formats allowing free setup of the page layout using blocks.

 It implements a "dashboard element" capable to plot and render in